What's On

 • What resources or services you can encourage them to try

-14-29 september: Gold Coast youth hubs term 2 school holidays activity
+19 september – 5 october: Gold Coast youth hubs term 3 school holidays activity

-During school holidays, our YAC will be partnering with Gold Coast Youth Hubs and facilitating workshops around the city.
+During school holidays, our YAC will be partnering with Wesley Mission Gold Coast Youth Hubs and facilitating workshops around the city.
 They will use the opportunity to casually chat about headspace and how we can help.
 The Gold Coast Youth Hub sessions are:

 • Free